1 9 7 4 – 1 9 7 5 (UK)

 Ken Martyne was once again in charge of choreography, initially with an outfit called Stylus and then with Zig Zag.

-In January 1975, the name of the show was extended to Rock On With 45 and some editions were recorded at the Hardrock discotheque in Stretford, Manchester.
+In January 1975, the show’s name was extended to Rock On With 45 and some editions were recorded at the Hardrock discotheque in Stretford, Manchester.